House of Social Food Hall

 Demi Sheridan

-House of Social is exactly what it says on the tin: the new social hub of First Street.
-A food-led venue, yes, but keep your eyes on their socials for news of regular music events, DJ nights, workshops and pop-up shops.
+House of Social ticks its boxes: the new social hub of First Street.
+A food-led venue, yes, but word on the street tells us there’ll be regular music events, DJ nights, workshops and pop-up shops.
 Live the life of a student again, even if you’re not one.
-I’m not, but I’ll definitely be going back.

 What's on near House of Social Food Hall